AskBid/classhopper/file-translator/README.md

 getIgesEntitities ->

-BuilderSectionedIges (gets the Sections of the IGES file) SectionedIges
+BuilderSectionedIges (gets the Sections of the IGES file) SectionedIgesLines
    \/
 BuilderDirectory : buildDEs (finds the Directory Entries) DirEntry
    \/